 We know things are not always easy, however, so here a few tips for tenants to help maintain a healthy relationship with their landlord:

-- It sounds obvious, but don’t try to cover up damage you cause to the property or furnishings.
-Although it might mean a tricky conversation with your landlord, letting them know straight away and offering to repair the damage could save you money and also help maintain a healthy relationship
+Although it might mean a tricky conversation with your landlord, letting them know straight away and offering to repair the damage could save you money and help maintain a healthy relationship.

-- Before you move out, you’ll need to leave the property as close to the condition in which you found it when you moved in.
+Before you move out, you’ll need to leave the property as close to the condition in which you found it when you moved in.
 This is why it’s worth keeping on top of cleaning throughout the tenancy so there’s not a mad panic at the end!
 Alternatively, you could pay a professional agency to do it for you and save the hassle.
 Commonly missed checks include the top of window frames, the washing machine detergent drawer and the condition of the extractor fan above the oven.
 It's also a good idea to leave your property in a good condition so that you get your full deposit back at the end of the tenancy.

 Read our disclaimer.